 GeneCards Summary for KCNF1 Gene

-KCNF1 (Potassium Channel, Voltage Gated Modifier Subfamily F, Member 1) is a Protein Coding gene.
-Among its related pathways are Transmission across Chemical Synapses and Dopamine-DARPP32 Feedback onto cAMP Pathway.
-GO annotations related to this gene include delayed rectifier potassium channel activity and potassium channel activity.
+KCNF1 (Potassium Voltage-Gated Channel Modifier Subfamily F Member 1) is a Protein Coding gene.
+Diseases associated with KCNF1 include Deafness, Autosomal Recessive 47.
+Among its related pathways are Dopamine-DARPP32 Feedback onto cAMP Pathway and Potassium Channels.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and delayed rectifier potassium channel activity.
 An important paralog of this gene is KCNB2.

 UniProtKB/Swiss-Prot for KCNF1 Gene